dginovker/r-lotrmemes-bots/README.md

 ![](https://i.imgur.com/OmC1fEK.png)

-Extremely simple bots for your pleasure on /r/lotrmemes!
+Extremely simple bot that replies when some comment has a keyword!

 ### Request a feature